tcharding/kernel/workshop/checkpatch.rst

 check if the parentheses are really unnecessary.
 By the way, this check requires some knowledge of kernel coding style, in this case the typical rule is to **not** make the code harder to understand.
-As Dan Carpenter explains in ``./email-from-dan`` doing code changes just to quieten a tool is not what you want to do, we want to make sure we are improving the code as well as clearing the warning.
+As Dan Carpenter explains in email-from-dan_ doing code changes just to quieten a tool is not what you want to do, we want to make sure we are improving the code as well as clearing the warning.